 Many of my clients ask me to help them work on their small talk skills in their courses.
 Whilst very capable of holding and maintaining a conversation related to their jobs, many English Language learners find it more challenging to engage in small talk.
 The main reason they give is that they lack the necessary vocabulary on a range of topics and the expressions to start those conversations.
 It’s much easier to get straight down to business.

-I found this excellent image prepared by St George International and felt impelled to share it with you here.
-It gives some useful expressions that you can take away and use the next time you find yourself engaging in small talk.
+Here are some useful expressions that you can take away and use the next time you find yourself engaging in small talk.

 Business Small Talk: Travel

 - How’s your hotel?

 - Great location & a comfortable bed – that’s all you need, isn’t it?